accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

 - profits and miscellaneous income,
 - compulsory expenditure,
 - the wage bill,
-- loans and rental income.
+- loans and rents.

 The cost estimate may include capital expenditure, operating expenditure and staff time and qualifications required.
 Lack of priority, time or knowledge are not legitimate circumstances.

-The exemption for disproportionate burden does not exempt the entity from producing an accessibility statement.
+The derogation for disproportionate burden does not exempt the entity from producing an accessibility statement.
 The content and features that are not accessible on this basis are listed in the accessibility statement for the online service concerned, together with the justification for the derogation and an indication, where appropriate, of an accessible alternative.

 When a website or mobile application is simultaneously subject to the accessibility obligations imposed by the law of 28 May 2019, and those prescribed by the legal and regulatory provisions relating to the fight against discrimination of Directive [2000/78/EC of 27 November 2000](https://eur-lex.europa.eu/legal-content/FR/TXT/?uri=celex%3A32000L0078) and the national laws transposing it of [28 November 2006](http://legilux.public.lu/eli/etat/leg/loi/2006/11/28/n1/jo) and of [29 November 2006](http://legilux.public.lu/eli/etat/leg/loi/2006/11/29/n1/jo), the assessment of the scope and level of accessibility obligations, as well as any disproportionate burden, is based on the provisions most favourable to accessibility in each of these two categories of rules.
 The provisions relating to the fight against discrimination apply to individual and concrete situations, whereas those of the law of 28 May 2019 and of this framework are intended to ensure that public sites and applications are accessible to all users.